dreamstalker/rehlds/README.md

 <li>sv_rehlds_maxclients_from_single_ip // Limit number of connections from the single ip address.
 Default: 5
 <li>sv_use_entity_file // Use custom entity file for a map.
 Path to an entity file will be "maps/[map name].ent".
 0 - use original entities.
 1 - use .ent files from maps directory.
 2 - use .ent files from maps directory and create new .ent file if not exist.
 </ul>
 </details>

 ## Commands
-Bugfixed version of rehlds contains an additional commands
 <ul>
 <li>rescount // Prints the total count of precached resources in the server console
 <li>reslist &lt;sound | model | decal | generic | event&gt; // Separately prints the details of the precached resources for sounds, models, decals, generic and events in server console.
 Useful for managing resources and dealing with the goldsource precache limits.